 As for outside inspiration, she says she’s sometimes influenced by the work of other artists, as long as those artists are children.
 Says the author-illustrator, “I get more pleasure and inspiration from walking around a primary school than from any art gallery.”

 Are you a Maisy fan?
+Have you enjoyed Lucy Cousins’ kids books?
 Tell us in the comments below.